SujaySubbu/SujaySubbu/README.md

 ## Hi there 👋, I'm Sujay
-- 👩🏻‍🎓 Studied Electrical and Electronics Engineering at the BITS Pilani
+- 👩🏻‍🎓 Studied Electrical and Electronics Engineering at BITS Pilani
 - 📫 How to reach me sujay.subbu16@gmail.com

 <!--